Arjunmurali666/Matplotlib/README.md

-# Matplotlib
+# Visualize IP and number of connectiosn from accesslog
-## Python - This is a python code written to print the IP and the number of connections From the access log as a barchart.
+## Python - This is a python code written to visualize the IP and the number of connections From the access log as a barchart.

 I have used the module matplotlib to plot the barchart. matplotlib is a python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.